 Let’s Celebrate National Ice Cream Day!

-In this post we’re gonna churn out some of our favorite ice cream facts, treats and recipes to celebrate one of our personal favorite national holidays!
+In this post, we churn out some of our favorite ice cream facts, treats and recipes to celebrate one of our personal favorite national holidays!

-Ice cream, or at least something very similar to it, can be found in just about every continent around the world.
-It has a serious hold over all of us!
-And whereas today is the U.S.’s national ice cream day, we can still celebrate some of their foreign counterparts.
+Ice cream, or at least something very similar to it, can be found in the cuisine of just about every country in the world.
 It kind of makes you want to go on a round-the-world trip where you just go and taste every country’s ice cream, right?
+Here’s a couple of our favorites:

-Gelato: Perhaps the closest sister to the American stuff.
-Where they vary is that gelato usually uses more milk fat and a slower churning process which makes their product thicker, creamier and is usually served at a bit of a higher temperature.
+Gelato: Where Italian’s ice cream equivalent varies is that gelato usually uses more milk fat and a slower churning process which makes their product thicker, creamier and is usually served at a bit of a higher temperature.

-Kulfi: Often served in India and southwest Asia, kulfi is the most custard like of all the variations.
+Kulfi: Often served in India and southwest Asia, kulfi is the most custard like of all the ice cream variations.
 The process includes boiling down the milk, flavoring it and then freezing it in trays, never going through the churning process.
 Popular flavors include rose, mango, saffron and cardamom.
-Sign me up for a saffron!
+Sign us up for a scoop of saffron!

-Ais kachang: This Malaysian specialty is more like a snow cone or sorbet due to its complete lack of cream or milk of any kind.
+Ais kachang: This Malaysian specialty is more like a snow cone or sorbet due to its complete lack of cream.
 We’re gonna count it because it’s really good and really different.
-Ice shavings are topped with rose syrup, grass jelly and cooked red beans to create one seriously special treat.
+Ice shavings are topped with rose syrup, grass jelly and cooked red beans to create one seriously unique treat.

 Dondurma: Is it ice cream?
 Is it taffy?
 Well, it’s kind of a mixture of both.
 Powdered orchid root is the secret ingredient added to this Turkish sweet that gives it an incredibly stretchy consistency.
 Apparently street vendors in Turkey often try to show the quality of their creations by stretching them between metal rods, much like what you’d see with taffy on the Atlantic City boardwalk.